ray-project/ray/doc/source/rllib-offline.rst

     -rw-rw-r-- 1 eric eric 5002416 output-2019-01-01_15-59-22_worker-0_1.json
     -rw-rw-r-- 1 eric eric 1881666 output-2019-01-01_15-59-47_worker-0_2.json

-Then, we can tell DQN to train using these previously generated experiences with ``"input": "/tmp/cartpole-out"``:
+Then, we can tell DQN to train using these previously generated experiences with ``"input": "/tmp/cartpole-out"``.
+We disable exploration since it has no effect on the input:

 .. code-block:: bash